RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 ## Engineering Against The Odds

-This project tackles several challenges by deliberately avoiding common external libraries and frameworks.
-This approach not only showcases a deep understanding of underlying computational mechanics but also proves that complex tasks can be achieved with foundational knowledge.
+This project embraces several unconventional engineering choices — deliberately avoiding external libraries and modern frameworks — to showcase the true power of raw Python and algorithmic fundamentals.

 - **Using ZERO external dependencies**